Sarah Mitchell, Coordinator of Graduate Studies

 Master of Science in Health, Kinesiology, and Sports Studies

-The Department of Health and Human Performance offers the following graduate degree: Master of Science (M.S.) in Health, Kinesiology, and Sports Studies with five different concentrations: Exercise Science, Athletic Administration, International Sport Management, Sports Coaching and Human Performance (Accelerated BS-MS).
+The Department of Health and Human Performance offers the following graduate degree: Master of Science (M.S.) in Health, Kinesiology, and Sports Studies with five different concentrations: Exercise Science, Athletic Administration, Sport Management, Sports Coaching and Human Performance (Accelerated BS-MS).
 For each of these concentrations, a minimum of 18 to 24 hours must be completed in the major field.

 Master of Public Health in Public Health